 Pacific University requires COVID-19 vaccination for all students and employees in full- or part-time Pacific programs, except those who are completely remote.
 Read the full policy.

-Students will be required to complete a full series of the COVID-19 vaccine at least two weeks prior to arriving on campus for 2021-2022 academic terms.
 We will work directly with any student who is unable to access a vaccine prior to arriving on campus and will make vaccines available through the university’s health center.

 Medical and religious exemptions may be requested, consistent with Oregon and federal law.
 All exemption requests will be reviewed on a case-by-case basis.
 Exemptions requests must be submitted and approved by the vaccine deadlines.
 All employees and students who are unvaccinated with an exemption will be required to test weekly for COVID-19.

 Guests at campus events are expected to follow all university COVID protocols.
 Guests must be fully vaccinated* or obtain a negative COVID-19 test within 24 hours of arrival on campus. *Fully vaccinated means you have received the maximum dose of vaccine and booster available, based on age.* Pacific may request proof of vaccination or negative test upon arrival.
 Exceptions may be made for patients of Pacific University health clinics, students and families in the Early Learning Community, or other small groups.

 Pacific Community Vaccination Efforts

 From January to May 2021, Pacific University partnered with public health organizations throughout Washington County to provide vaccine access to our broader community, with a particular focus on high-risk and underserved populations.
 Over the course of five months, Pacific administered more than 10,000 doses of COVID-19 vaccines, helping Washington County become the first in Oregon to surpass a 70% vaccination rate among adults — and ensuring that our own students and employees also had access to the vaccines.